saintsystems/odata-client-php/README.md

     $odataClient = new ODataClient($odataServiceUrl);

-    // Retrieve all entities from the `People` Entity Set
+    // Retrieve all entities from the "People" Entity Set
     $people = $odataClient->from('People')->get();

     // Or retrieve a specific entity by ID